It’s time to take action Before desmoid tumors take over

 Learn more about the Desmoid Tumor Ally Educational Program

-Meet the Allies who share real-world experiences and stories
+• Hear from Allies who share real-world experiences and stories

 • Learn from medical experts with in-depth information about desmoid tumors

-• Discover how you can find support, and gain a sense of community, from other people living with desmoid tumors
+• Discover how you can find support and gain a sense of community from other people living with desmoid tumors

 Brad, Desmoid Tumor Ally

 1. Cancer.Net.
 Desmoid tumor: statistics.
-Accessed February 12, 2023. https://www.cancer.net/cancer-types/desmoid-tumor.
+Accessed May 29, 2024. https://www.cancer.net/cancer-types/desmoid-tumor.

 2. Kasper B, Baumgarten C, Garcia J, et al. Desmoid Working Group.
-An update on the management of sporadic desmoid-type fibromatosis: a European Consensus Initiative between Sarcoma PAtients EuroNet (SPAEN) and European Organization for Research and Treatment of Cancer (EORTC)/Soft Tissue and Bone Sarcoma Group (STBSG).
+An update on the management of sporadic desmoid-type fibromatosis: a European Consensus Initiative between Sarcoma Patients EuroNet (SPAEN) and European Organization for Research and Treatment of Cancer (EORTC)/Soft Tissue and Bone Sarcoma Group (STBSG).
 Ann Oncol.
 2017;28(10):2399-2408.

 3. Penel N, Chibon F, Salas S. Adult desmoid tumors: biology, management and ongoing trials.
 Curr Opin Oncol.
 2017;29(4):268-274.

-4. Referenced with permission from the NCCN Guidelines for Patients® for Soft Tissue Sarcoma 2023. © National Comprehensive Cancer Network, Inc. 2023.
+4. Referenced with permission from the NCCN Guidelines for Patients® for Soft Tissue Sarcoma 2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
-Accessed July 24, 2023.
+Accessed June 24, 2024.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use, or application, and disclaims any responsibility for their application or use in any way.